ADD-ONS / SCALES

 - CPC 1-2 generally considered good outcomes

-- CPC 3-5 considered poor outcome in most studies
+- CPC 3-5 considered poor outcomes in most studies

 CPC 1 – Good cerebral performance